mchmarny/knative-demos/setup/README.md

 # Knative Up

-Series of scripts to make deploying Knative simpler
+Series of scripts to make deploying of latest Knative release simpler

 > I'm toying with the idea of wrapping this into a simple CLI that would walk you through the entire process.
 Let me know if this sounds interesting and what areas the individual scripts below do not cover.